Edgar-Zamora/My-Work/Tidyverse/RStudio Table Contest/README.md

   select(url, track_name, popularity, danceability, valence, energy,  track_preview_url)
 ```

-When we oringally retrieved the Spotify data, you may have noticed two
+When we originally retrieved the Spotify data, you may have noticed two
 really cool features, album image and track preview url.
 These two
 features are usually available for each track and we will be using them
 in the `gt` table.